 I get a receipt for the registration?

 have other events to attend on the day of the Fair.
 Can you

 someone from the Region 5 Staff come to our school to give a Fair

 were the past Directors of the Louisiana Region 5 Science Fair?

-The date and location of the 60th Annual Louisiana Region 5 Science and Engineering Fair is set
+The date of the 69th Annual Louisiana Region 5 Science and Engineering Fair

 Absolutely - Volunteers are welcome.
 Region 5 Science Fair is